Environment, Silent Spring

 Gandhi, Deep Ecology, Peace Research And Buddhist Economics

 Thomas Weber, School of Sociology, Politics and Anthropology, La Trobe University

-environmentalism in the form of deep ecology, the discipline of peace research and what
+The new environmentalism in the form of deep ecology, the discipline of peace research

-has become known as `Buddhist economics' very closely mirror Gandhi's philosophy.
-This
+known as 'Buddhist economics' very closely mirror Gandhi's philosophy.
+This article argues

 that those who want to make an informed study of deep ecology, peace research or Buddhist